jest-community/vscode-jest/README.md

 ##### rootPath

 If your project doesn't live in the root of your repository, you may want to customize the `jest.rootPath` setting to enlighten the extension as to where to look.
 For instance: `"jest.rootPath": "src/client-app"` will direct the extension to use the `src/client-app` folder as the root for Jest.

-##### debugCodeLens.showWhenTestStateIn

-Possible status are: `[ "fail", "pass", "skip", "unknown"]`.
-Please note that this is a window level setting, i.e. its value will apply for all workspaces.

 ##### coverageFormatter